HR Differences in California

 Legal requirements in California prevail over other state laws and in some cases supersede federal laws as well.
 California regulations are subject to enforcement by up to six different state regulatory agencies, in comparison other states are usually subject to only two or three.
 Listed below are several legal requirements that are exclusive to workers in California.

 Wage & Hour Issues

-As opposed to the Federal minimum wage of $7.25 per hour, California’s minimum wage is currently $10.00 per hour.
+As opposed to the Federal minimum wage of $7.25 per hour, California’s minimum wage is currently $10.00 per hour for employers with 25 or fewer employees: $10.50 per hour for employers with 26 or more employees.
 This minimum wage also impacts the minimum weekly salary that must be paid for executive, administrative, and professional employees to be exempt to avoid misclassification problems.

 Throughout the state, there are also city wages and living wages which supersede California’s state minimum wage laws.
 Click here to see a summary of new minimum wages throughout California.

 Timely wage payment rules are very strict in California.
 For each late paycheck, California’s Labor Code allows the recovery of up to $200, plus 25% of the amount unlawfully withheld, per employee, per payroll period.

 Employees who are involuntary discharged (fired or laid off) must be paid all of their unpaid wages at their time of discharge.
 This rule applies to all employees, including those who are released after completing a specific job assignment, even if the assignment is as short as one day.
 Failure to meet these payment rules can result in a penalty of up to 30 days of pay at the employee’s regular daily rate if the employee files a claim with the Labor Commissioner.